aboutcircles/circles-contracts-v2/docs/docs/introduction.md

 - People can establish trust relationships with other entities (people, organizations, or groups) using the `trust()` function.
 - Trust relationships can be set with expiration times, allowing for dynamic trust networks.
 Alternatively, trust can be established indefinitely by setting the expiration to the maximum possible future time.
 - The trust network is leveraged to enable transitive transfers of Circles along paths of trust.
 The `isPermittedFlow()` function verifies if a transitive transfer is permissible based on the trust relationships between the involved parties and the specific currency being transferred.
+- Circles still function as a normal token, for explicit `ERC1155:safe(Batch)TransferFrom()` or `ERC20:transfer()` no constraints of the transitive transfer of the trust network apply.
 - Trust relationships can be established not only between individuals but also between people, organizations, and groups, creating a diverse and interconnected economic ecosystem.

 Trust networks enable: